Grainne Caruth evidence

 7 THURSDAY, 20TH MARCH 2008, AT 10:30 A.M:

-One thought on “Grainne Caruth evidence”
+One response to “Grainne Caruth evidence”

-1. you would appear at that juncture then to have stepped out from teller No. 2 and allowed some other at 10:28 to present himself or herself with 1,000 Sterling for conversion.
+you would appear at that juncture then to have stepped out from teller No. 2 and allowed some other at 10:28 to present himself or herself with 1,000 Sterling for conversion.
 They then step out, it would appear from the documentation, and you step in again with one whatever, 1,028.40 to lodge to Cecelia Ahern and ditto with Georgina Ahern.

 Six long months I spent up in Dublin, Six long months doing nothing at all,